ChenatYuchenZhang/github-tutorial/GH-createnewrepo.md

 1. Go to your own Github profile, click on **New** button to create a new repository.

 2. Enter Repository Name.
-I have named my first repository, github-tutorial.
+I have named my first repository `github-tutorial`.
 You will have to choose public unless you are a premium user.
 Always initialize this repository with a *README*.
-Click *Create Repository* button.
+Click the green *Create Repository* button.

 3. Click *Clone or download* button then copy the URL by clicking on the *clipboard* icon.

 4. Open your Terminal if you have Mac.

 5. In your terminal Type`pwd`which means print working directory.
+This command shows the full path for your current directory.

 6. In your terminal Type `ls` to see all the files in this directory.

-7. In your terminal Type `cd Documents`to go to your Document folder.
+7. In your terminal Type `cd ~/Documents`to go to your Document folder.

-8. In your terminal Type `mkdir [dir name]`to create a new directory (folder) with your own folder name for all your git hub depositories.
+8. In your terminal Type `mkdir [dir name]`to create a new directory (folder) with your own folder name for all your github depositories.
 I have named my git_projects.

 9. In your terminal Type `cd git_projects` to go into your git_projects folder.

 10. In your terminal Type `git clone [paste URL]` to tell github download your newly created repository into your newly created folder git_projects.

 11. Voila!
-You have created your first repository on Github and have successfully copied it onto your lab top.
+You have created your first repository on Github and have successfully copied it onto your laptop.

 --------------------------------------------